binchenX/docker2boot/README.md

 make boot
 ```

-You can login the console with `root:root`.
+You can login the console with `root:root` and `curl www.google.com`.
+VM is
+ready for use.